g3lasio/mervin-ai/replit.md

 ## Recent Changes

+- **November 8, 2025:** Simplified integrations page for honesty and professionalism
+  - Removed integrations that aren't actually offered: Google AI, PostgreSQL, SendGrid
+  - Kept only real integrations: Stripe (Payments), OpenAI (AI), Claude (AI), QuickBooks (Accounting - Premium)
+  - Clarified ATTOM Data as the platform's data source (not a user-available integration)
+  - Updated page content to Spanish for consistency
+  - Made the page more realistic and professional, being honest with users
 - **November 7, 2025:** Updated all CTA redirections to unified app entry point
   - Changed all signup/login links to point to app.owlfenc.com (no /signup or /login paths)
   - App automatically handles login page with integrated signup option